duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/10_lane_following.md

 * Turn on joystick (if applicable).
 * Turn on battery of the duckiebot.
-* Place duckiebot in lane so that enough of the lane markers are visible to the camera.
+* Place duckiebot in lane so that enough of the lane lines are visible to the camera.
 * Verify you can ping your duckiebot over the network.
 * __IMPORTANT__ Make sure no containers are runing on the duckiebot which use either the camera or joystick.
 We will run these ROS nodes together in a new container.